Do transitions in your early childhood setting frustrate you?

 - tips for making transitions chaos-free and fun!

-The sections in this one-hour course also offer lots of activity ideas you can use immediately, covering the typical transitions of
+The sections in this one-hour course also offer activity ideas you can use immediately, covering the typical transitions of arrival, cleanup, snacks and lunch, to and from outside the classroom, nap or rest time, and departure!

 Bundle this course with "Avoid Challenging Behavior in Your Early Childhood Setting" & SAVE!